-Saying I’m sorry isn’t something people know how to do.
-It’s difficult for many reasons, which is why people often don’t say it–even during times when an apology is much needed.
-In this week’s Love Essentially column, published two days ago in Chicago Tribune Pioneer Press, I write about how to apologize to your partner–the right way.
-Check it out!
+Saying I’m sorry isn’t something a lot of people know how to do.
+It’s difficult for many reasons, which is why so many people often don’t say it–even during times when an apology is much needed.

 Love means never having to say you’re sorry” might be one of the most famous movie lines of all time.
 But while I’m a huge fan of the 1970 film,” Love Story,” I have to say I completely disagree with this now well-known catchphrase.
 If you are truly in love, there aren’t too many things that mean more than a warranted apology.